 A cornerstone of the Berlin Opera Academy are our apprentices.
 We seek to guide and develop the skills needed for each apprentice to succeed and thrive in their field of choice.
-For apprentices, the application fee is waived and the experience is tuition free.
-Participants are responsible for their own housing, where we can offer assistance if desired.
+For apprentices, the application fee is waived and the experience is tuition free thanks to developmental support of the city of Berlin.
+Participants are responsible for financing their own housing, though our staff offer assistance in either providing housing options, or serving as a guide as to where locals seek lodging.
+We do also offer scholarships that can cover the housing costs, should applicants submit a scholarship application letter, demonstrating undue financial hardship.
 Apprentices are guided by leaders of their respective fields and given a balance of guidance and autonomy to facilitate recommendable competence.

 For apprentices who demonstrate exceptional capabilities, the Berlin Opera Academy both directly and through other parties, supports and finds future employment opportunities.

 1. Submit the following application documents to email@example.com by our application deadline March 15, 2018